-Multimedia keys allow you to activate frequently used multimedia functions with one push of a button.
-Details are described in section 3.
+Instant launch keys allow you to launch frequently used applications with one push of a button.
+Details provided later in this manual.

-(I) Power Switch
+(^۱) Power Switch

 The power switch allows powering ON and OFF the Notebook PC and recovering from STD.
-Use the switch once to turn ON and once to turn OFF the Notebook PC.
-In Windows XP, this button can also be used to safely turn OFF the Notebook PC.
-The power switch only works when the display panel is opened.
+Push the switch once to turn ON and once to turn OFF the Notebook PC.